Radiant Logistics, Inc. (RLGT) CEO Bohn Crain on Q1 2021 Results - Earnings Call Transcript

 Bohn Crain

 Thanks, Toren [ph].
 Good afternoon, everyone, and thank you for joining in on today's call.
 We are very pleased to report another quarter of solid financial results as we continue to navigate the challenges presented by the COVID-19 pandemic.
-We reported revenues of $175.9 million, and net revenues of $46 million for the quarter ended September 30, 2020, which were down on a comparable prior year basis, largely as a result of the impacts of the COVID-19 pandemic.
-Fortunately, however, through a number of cost savings and other strategic initiatives, we were able to manage our operating costs to mitigate this negative financial impact, and keep our bottom-line largely intact.
+We reported revenues of $175.9 million and net revenues of $46 million for the quarter ended September 30, 2020, which were down on a comparable prior year basis, largely as a result of the impacts of the COVID-19 pandemic.
+Fortunately, however, through a number of cost savings and other strategic initiatives, we were able to manage our operating costs to mitigate this negative financial impact and keep our bottom line largely intact.

 For the quarter ended September 30, we also reported net income of $3.1 million, adjusted net income of $6.5 million, and adjusted EBITDA of $9.2 million.
-In addition, we also continued our positive trends with our adjusted EBITDA margins, which were up 270 basis points to 20.1% from 17.4% for the comparable prior year period.
-Also over the same period, we generated $13.4 million in cash from operations, finishing the quarter with net debt of only $10.4 million.
-The pandemic as fortunate as it is, has reinforced the benefits of our non-asset based variable cost model, diverse service offerings, and low debt levels.
-Although the overall demand for transportation services has been significantly impacted, we continue to see slow and steady improvement across many industry verticals that we serve, along with a broad-based tightening of capacity as we head into peak season.
+In addition, we also continued our positive trend with our adjusted EBITDA margins, which were up 270 basis points to 20.1% from 17.4% for the comparable prior year period.
+Also, over the same period, we generated $13.4 million in cash from operations finishing the quarter with net debt of only $10.4 million.
+The pandemic as unfortunate as it is, has reinforced the benefits of our non-asset based variable cost model, diverse service offerings, and low debt levels.
+Although the overall demand for transportation services has been significantly impacted, we continue to see slow and steady improvement across many industry verticals that we serve along with a broad-based tightening of capacity as we head into peak season.

-With the diversity of our customers and service offerings, the strength of our balance sheet, the scalability of our technology, and our extensive carrier partner network.
-We are certainly optimistic about the economy, it's ultimate recovery, and the opportunities that it will present for Radiant.
-In the months ahead, we will continue to closely monitor how we and the economy are progressing, and look forward to re-engaging in acquisition opportunities and/or our stock buyback activities as the opportunities present themselves.
+With the diversity of our customers and service offerings, the strength of our balance sheet, the scalability of our technology, and our extensive carrier partner network, we are certainly optimistic about the economy, its ultimate recovery, and the opportunities that it will present for Radiant.
+In the months ahead, we will continue to closely monitor how we and the economy are progressing and look forward to re-engaging in acquisition opportunities and/or our stock buyback activities as the opportunities present themselves.

-With that, I'll now turn it over to Todd Macomber, our CFO, to walk us through our detailed financial results.
-And then we'll open it up for some Q&A.
+With that, I'll now turn it over to Todd Macomber, our CFO, to walk us through our detailed financial results, and then we'll open it up for some Q&A.

 Todd Macomber

 Thanks, Bohn, and good afternoon, everyone.
-Today we will be discussing our financial results including adjusted net income and adjusted EBITDA for the three months ended September 30, 2020.
+Today, we will be discussing our financial results including adjusted net income and adjusted EBITDA for the three months ended September 30, 2020.
 For the three months ended September 30, we reported net income of $3,088,000 on $175.9 million of revenues or $0.06 per basic and fully diluted share.
-For the three months ended September 30, 2019 we reported net income of $3,235,000 on $200.5 million of revenues or $0.07 per basic and $0.06 per fully diluted share; this represents a decrease of approximately $147,000 over the comparable prior year period or 4.5%.
+For the three months ended September 30, 2019, we reported net income of $3,235,000 on $200.5 million of revenues or $0.07 per basic and $0.06 per fully diluted share.
+This represents a decrease of approximately $147,000 over the comparable prior year period or 4.5%.

-For the three months ended September 30, 2020 we reported adjusted net income of $6,520,000.
-For the three months ended September 30 2019 we reported adjusted net income of $6,484,000; this represents an increase of approximately $36,000 or approximately 0.6% or less than 1%.
-We reported adjusted EBITDA of $9,226,000 for the three months ended September 30, 2020, compared to adjusted EBITDA of $9,678,000 for the three months ended September 30, 2019; this represents a decrease of approximately $452,000, or approximately 4.7%.
+For the three months ended September 30, 2020, we reported adjusted net income of $6,520,000.
+For the three months ended September 30, 2019, we reported adjusted net income of $6,484,000.
+This represents an increase of approximately $36,000 or approximately 0.6% or less than 1%.
+We reported adjusted EBITDA of $9,226,000 for the three months ended September 30, 2020, compared to adjusted EBITDA of $9,678,000 for the three months ended September 30, 2019.
+This represents a decrease of approximately $452,000, or approximately 4.7%.

 With that, I will turn the call back over to our moderator to facilitate any Q&A from our callers.